 Child Protection Information:

-Child Protection Services can give you advice about what to do if you think a child is being harmed or is at risk of harm – Department of Human Services (DHS) The Child Protection Crisis Line: 13 12 78, http://www.ccyp.vic.gov.au/for-individuals/children,-families-and-young-people/child-protection or https://www.childwelfare.gov/topics/systemwide/assessment/family-assess/safety/
+Child Protection Services can give you advice about what to do if you think a child is being harmed or is at risk of harm – Department of Human Services (DHS) The Child Protection Crisis Line: 13 12 78, http://www.dhs.vic.gov.au/for-individuals/children,-families-and-young-people/child-protection or https://www.childwelfare.gov/topics/systemwide/assessment/family-assess/safety/

-Kids Helpline is a free, private and confidential, telephone and online counselling service especially for young people about a wide range of issues including child abuse 1800 55 1800
+Kids Helpline is a free, private and confidential, telephone and online counselling service especially for young people about a wide range of issues including child abuse.
+Phone: 1800 55 1800

-Learning about how to protect children, keep them safe and how to respond about concerns:
+Learning about how to protect children, keep them safe and how to respond to concerns:

-The Commission for Children and Young People have a number of helpful resources and information for parents to access at: http://www.ccyp.vic.gov.au/.
-In particular http://www.ccyp.vic.gov.au/downloads/tipsheets/tipsheet-safety-children-disability.pdf
+The Commission for Children and Young People has a number of helpful resources and information for parents: http://www.ccyp.vic.gov.au/.
+In particular see this tip sheet: https://ccyp.vic.gov.au/assets/resources/tipsheet-safety-children-disability.pdf

 Child Wise is one of Australia’s leading not-for-profit child abuse prevention organizations.
 The Child Wise National Child Abuse Helplines is a toll-free number: 1800 99 10 99, Website: www.childwise.org.au